ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/datastreaming/Datastreaming---File-writing.md

 # File writing

 The [filewriter](https://github.com/ess-dmsc/kafka-to-nexus) is responsible for taking the neutron and SE data out of Kafka and writing it to a nexus file.
-When the ICP ends a run it sends a config message to the filewriter, via kafka, to tell it to start writing to file.
+When the ICP ends a run it sends a config message to the filewriter, via Kafka, to tell it to start writing to file.

 ## ISIS-filewriter
 https://github.com/ISISComputingGroup/isis-filewriter has been created for an easy setup of the filewriter using docker-compose. it is hardcoded currently and requires the `file_writer_config.ini` file to be changed to point at the `_runInfo` topics manually.
 To begin with we ran it just pointing at `ZOOM_runInfo`, and it successfully wrote files containing event data.